MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Register-PSResourceRepository.md

 ### -Priority

 Specifies the priority ranking of the repository.
 Valid priority values range from 0 to 100.
 Lower values have a higher priority ranking.
-The default value is `100`.
+The default value is `50`.

-Repositories are searched in priority order (highest first).
+Repositories are sorted by priority then by name.
+When searching for resources across multiple repositories, the PSResourceGet cmdlets search the repositories using this sort order and return the first match found.

 ```yaml
 Type: System.Int32